lrcouto/MiniRT/README.md

 git clone http://github.com/lrcouto/MiniRT.git && cd MiniRT && git clone http://github.com/lrcouto/libft.git
 ```

 Inside the libs directory on the MiniRT folder, you will find the MiniLibX library.
-Follow the install instructions contained on the library folder, then, on the root of the MiniRT directory, run make.
+Follow the install instructions contained on the library folder, then, on the root of the MiniRT directory, run *make*.

-You can use SANITIZE_L=true or SANITIZE_A=true with make to compile the program with the -fsanitize=leak and -fsanitize=address flags respectively.
+You can use *SANITIZE_L=true* or *SANITIZE_A=true* with make to compile the program with the *-fsanitize=leak* and *-fsanitize=address* flags respectively.

 Run MiniRT with a .rt file as an argument.